davidrossdegroot/dotfiles/README.md

 #  dotfiles

-Used this for macbook air 2020 during the great quarantine of 2020.
-That was redundant.
-Sorry.
-So I did a few things manually.
-I probably could have just followed the `setup-a-new-machine.sh` script which would have done things like get xcode.
+Used this for macbook air 2020 during the great quarantine of 2020 and for mac mini in Feb, 2025.

 - [ ] Install chrome — login and do the sync
 - [ ] Download xcode from App Store and command line tools.
 Brew needs these.